Techowl/phonebuzz-phase-2/README.md

 ruby app.rb
 ```

 Of course, you can also just observe the app where I have it hosted on Heroku: phonebuzz2.herokuapp.com.
-I've also spent a brief while at the end making the site responsive -- I haven't been able to test it on any Android devices, but I can confirm that the Heroku site works well on an iPHone.
+I've spent a brief while at the end making the site responsive -- I haven't been able to test it on any Android devices, but I can confirm that the Heroku site works well on an iPhone.